 Keep a Spare ID Around

 Have a spare ID and some extra cash safety stowed in your hotel in case of the (unlikely) event that your wallet is lost or stolen.
-It’s easy enough to put a block on your credit cards, but may be hard to track down a replacement card in the wee hours of the night — and Vegas doesn’t run for free.
-Many places will not let you in without an ID, and it can be hard to quickly get a replacement ID.
+It’s easy enough to put a block on your credit cards, but may be hard to track down a INSERT ment card in the wee hours of the night — and Vegas doesn’t run for free.
+Many places will not let you in without an ID, and it can be hard to quickly get a INSERT ment ID.
 You don’t want to ruin your holiday in the first night by losing your only ID.

 Research Your Accommodation Thoroughly